SPSS Assignment Due?

 Compare means on multiple dependent variables Several related outcomes MANOVA

 Selecting the right test is only the first step.
-Most parametric tests (t-tests, ANOVA, regression) require your data to meet certain assumptions—normality, homogeneity of variance, independence of observations.
+Most parametric tests (t-tests, ANOVA, regression) require your data to meet certain assumptions: normality, homogeneity of variance, independence of observations.
 Running an analysis without checking these assumptions is a common mistake that professors increasingly look for when grading.
-If Levene’s test shows unequal variances, for example, you may need to use Welch’s ANOVA instead of the standard version, or apply a Games-Howell post-hoc test rather than Tukey.
+If Levene’s test shows unequal variances, for example, you may need Welch’s ANOVA instead of the standard version, or a Games-Howell post-hoc test rather than Tukey’s.

 These decisions require statistical judgment that goes beyond following a flowchart.
-Our team not only runs the appropriate tests but verifies assumptions first and adjusts the analytical approach when necessary—the kind of rigor that distinguishes competent analysis from button-clicking.
+Our team verifies assumptions first and adjusts the analytical approach when necessary, the kind of rigor that distinguishes competent analysis from button-clicking.

 Send us your instructions and dataset.
 We’ll identify the appropriate analysis and explain why it’s the right choice for your research question.